Marriage License

 San Diego County Website

-Step #3: Go to the County Clerk/Registrar-Recorder Office
+Step #3: Go to the County Clerk’s Office and purchase your Marriage License.

 You must appear together at the County Clerk/Registrar-Recorder Office to get your Marriage License.
 You will be required to present Valid Identification to county officials.
 The valid forms of identification that the county will accept are as follows: driver's license, government-issued identification card, passport or birth certificate, and a valid photo ID.